saervices/Docker_old/Traefik/README.md

 - The dashboard is enabled (`--api.insecure=true`); keep the router behind Authentik or restrict by IP using the shipped middlewares.
 - When you add new subdomains, drop rule files in `appdata/config/conf.d` and Traefik will reload automatically.
 - ACME certificates land in `appdata/config/certs/acme.json`; back it up and keep permissions tight (600).
-- Logs rotate via the Docker log driver (10 MB ×3) in addition to the mapped `/var/log/traefik` path—monitor disk usage there.
+- Logs rotate via the Docker log driver (10 MB ×3); take external copies if you need persistent log history because `/var/log/traefik` is tmpfs-backed.